Lauren Cobello » Budgeting » Frugal Living » Christmas Coupon Books – Print these off for FREE!

 Sometimes, the very best gifts are unexpected gestures of love from those closest to you.
 If you’ve ever been awakened by breakfast in bed, you know exactly what I’m talking about.
-Those random acts of kindness are the inspiration behind today’s Crafty Christmas Gift – the book of coupons.
+Those random acts of kindness are the inspiration behind today’s Crafty Christmas Gift.
+These free Christmas coupon books that can be easily printed from home will get you in the giving mood!

 This gift is fun on so many levels.
-It’s fun for the recipient – having these 12 precious coupons to use throughout the year (or in a period of three days) is a great reward.
-It’s also fun for the giver, because you never know when those coupons are going to be used!
-It’s also incredibly easy to make.
-Here’s how you do it.
+It helps you stay on budget when you set a realistic Christmas budget.
+It’s fun for the recipient because having these 12 precious coupons to use throughout the year (or in a period of three days) is a great reward.
+It’s also fun for the giver because you never know when those coupons are going to be used!
+Finally, it’s incredibly easy to make which is great this season when most of us are stretched for time.

 For this booklet of kindness, you’ll need some heavier card stock paper to print the coupons on (take your pick of colors) and some card stock for the covers.
 You’ll also need a little piece of felt to wrap around the binding after you staple the book together.

-For the coupons, you’ve got two options: Make your own, or use the coupons I made for this craft.
+For the coupons, there are two options: (1) make your own, or (2) use the coupons I made for this craft.
 I made two books — one for adults and one for kids — and each book of 12 coupons includes the cover as well as two blank coupons so you can write in your own personal reward.

 Here are some print outs for you to create your own coupon booklets: